 Not only is this tree hardy, it begins to flower and fruit when just a very few years old, so you will be enjoying its tangy fruits almost immediately.
 It is quite drought tolerant and although all citrus can suffer from pests, the Calamondin is one of the toughest, so with a very little care your tree will always be healthy and beautiful.

 The fruits are about 2 inches across and green when first formed.
 When ripe they have thin, fragrant, orange peel and juicy orange flesh that is almost seedless.
 The skin is easy to peel and edible.
 The fruit is very juicy and acidic like a lemon.
 The tree will produce a crop of new leaves in spring, accompanied by flowers, but flowering may happen every couple of months and it is common to have flowers and fruit at the same time on your tree.
 Fruit takes most of a year to mature and is at its best during the winter months.
 The best flavor occurs when the fruit has turned orange but is not fully ripe.

 Outdoors it prefers sandy soil with plenty of organic material, but most soils that do not stay wet for long periods will be suitable.
 Choose a sunny spot for your tree, but a little shade will be tolerated.
 Dig a hole three times the width of the pot and plant your tree into soil that you have enriched with organic material.
 Put back most of the soil and then fill the hole with water.
 When it has all drained away fill the hole with the rest of the soil.
 Put rich organic mulch over the root-zone of your tree each spring.

-For pot growing use a normal potting soil and fertilize regularly with a balanced plant food.
+For pot growing, use a normal potting soil and fertilize regularly with a balanced plant food.
 Make sure the pot has a drainage hole and always water until excess flows from the drainage hole.
 Do not leave your tree standing in a saucer of water.
 Let the soil become a little dry before watering.
 Dry and pulpy fruit indicates that the tree is not receiving enough water.
 If your tree does not flower, let the soil go dry until the leaves roll up and then water well.
 Flowering will be triggered and will occur within 2 months.

+The Calamondin Orange tree is a special plant and cannot be replaced with other citrus trees that do not have the same properties that make this tree so useful.
+So make sure you avoid cheaper plants that are not the correct tree, as they will only be a disappointment.
 We sell only trees that are true to the original form and we give you the best plant for your purpose.
-However we are constantly renewing our stock to give our customers fresh, healthy plants, so supplies of this tree may be limited.
+However, we are constantly renewing our stock to give our customers fresh, healthy plants, so supplies of this tree may be limited.
 To avoid disappointment order now.